 Almond Toffee Cookies

-2 ½ cups + 1 tablespoon all-purpose flour
+- 2 ½ cups + 1 tbsp all-purpose flour

-1 teaspoon kosher salt
+- 1 teaspoon kosher salt

-1 teaspoons baking soda
+- 1 teaspoon baking soda

-1 cup unsalted butter, softened
+- 1 cup unsalted butter softened

-¾ cup granulated sugar
+- ¾ cup granulated sugar

-¾ cup packed brown sugar
+- ¾ cup packed brown sugar

-1 large egg
+- 1 large egg

-1 teaspoons vanilla extract
+- 1 teaspoon vanilla extract

-¼ teaspoon almond extract (optional)
+- ¼ teaspoon almond extract optional

-2 tablespoons milk
+- 2 tablespoon milk

-¾ cup toffee bits
+- ¾ cup toffee bits

-¾ cup chopped almonds
+- ¾ cup chopped almonds

-Preheat the oven to 350°F. Line a baking sheet with parchment paper and set aside.
+- Preheat the oven to 350°F. Line a baking sheet with parchment paper and set aside.
 Whisk together the flour, salt, and baking soda and set aside.

-Using an electric mixer (hand or stand mixer), cream together the butter, granulated sugar, and brown sugar until light and fluffy, 2 to 4 minutes.
+- Using an electric mixer (hand or stand mixer), cream together the butter, granulated sugar, and brown sugar until light and fluffy, 2 to 4 minutes.
 Add the egg, vanilla, and almond extract (if using), and mix until combined.
 Add the milk and mix until combined.

-Add the flour mixture and mix until just incorporated.
+- Add the flour mixture and mix until just incorporated.
 It is okay if a few streaks of flour are still visible.
 Add the toffee and almonds and mix until combined.

-Using a medium-large cookies scoop (about 3 tablespoons), place the cookie dough on the prepared baking sheets, about 3 inches apart.
+- Using a medium-large cookies scoop (about 3 tablespoons), place the cookie dough on the prepared baking sheets, about 3 inches apart.
 Bake for 15 to 16 minutes.
 When done, the edges should be slightly browned and set, while the centers are still soft.
 Cool cookies on the baking sheet set over a wire rack.
 Continue with the remaining cookie dough.